Ashish-19-01/Five-tips-for-Web-Development/README.md

 # Five-tips-for-Web-Development
-It is website created using html and css.
+Created a website using html and css.